4th Cavalry Regiment (United States): Operation Iraqi Freedom (OIF) 2008-2009

-In October 2008 the 3rd Squadron returned to northern Iraq for a twelve-month tour of duty.
-The squadron operated in the Saladin Governorate north of Baghdad in the vicinity of Balad City where it was primarily involved in economic revitalization efforts as well as joint security operations with Iraqi forces.
+In October 2008, the 3rd Squadron returned to northern Iraq for a twelve-month tour of duty.
+The squadron operated in the Saladin Governorate, north of Baghdad, in the vicinity of Balad City, where it was primarily involved in economic revitalization efforts and joint security operations with Iraqi forces.
 A-Troop (Apache) was assigned to FOB Paliwoda.
-For the 3rd Squadron's exceptional accomplishments it was awarded a Meritorious Unit Commendation and it also received participation credit for the Iraqi Surge and Iraqi Sovereignty campaign phases.
+For the 3rd Squadron's exceptional accomplishments, it was awarded a Meritorious Unit Commendation and received participation credit for the Iraqi Surge and Iraqi Sovereignty campaign phases.
 The 3rd Squadron returned to Schofield Barracks in October 2009.

 Operation Enduring Freedom (OEF) 2011–2012

-The 3rd Squadron, 4th Cavalry returned to Afghanistan with the 3rd BCT after an absence of six years in April 2011 and on 3 May 2011 as part of Regional Command- East, assumed responsibility for security and stability operations for eastern Nangarhar Province, located along the border with Pakistan.
-The squadron's mission was to provide security, support governance and assist in the economic development of the province.
+The 3rd Squadron, 4th Cavalry returned to Afghanistan with the 3rd BCT after an absence of six years in April 2011, and, on 3 May 2011, as part of Regional Command-East, assumed responsibility for security and stability operations in eastern Nangarhar Province, located along the border with Pakistan.
+The squadron's mission was to provide security, support governance, and assist in the province's economic development.
 A-Troop (Apache) was assigned to FOB Shinwar.
 Other elements of 3rd Squadron were assigned to Jalalabad Air Base (Dakota Troop) FOB Connolly (Comanche Troop), FOB Fenty (Huron Troop) and FOB Hughie (Blackfoot Troop), 4-4 CAV was also stationed with 10th MTN at FOB Pasab formerly FOB Wilson.